 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
 Please read our disclosure policy.

 Although we are still dealing with sub-zero temperatures in Iowa, I am starting to imagine The Farm getting ready for spring.
 The garden is always at the forefront of my spring planning agenda.
 Even when the snow blows past the farmhouse windows, I am scouring my gardening catalogs and preparing my orders.
-Many seedings and plants I buy at local greenhouses, but certain items I start from seed.
+I buy many seeds and plants at local greenhouses, but for certain items, I start from seed.
 If you want to start your own seeds, this is a quick how-to guide.
 Planting seeds is simple and extremely rewarding when watching them grow.
 All you need is a seedling tray, soil, and your seeds (and a sunny window, of course).

 YouTube video